 As the markets begin to lose their luster, stocks like KIM will deliver nice dividends for its shareholders even if the capital appreciation isn’t always there.

-Target is currently yielding 3.0% as of June 5, making it the 136th highest yielding S&P 500 stock.
+Target was yielding 3.15% as of Friday’s close, making it the 124th highest yielding S&P 500 stock.
 Barely making it on to the list, I picked Target’s stock because it appears to be on a bit of a roll in 2019.

 The discount retailer’s latest quarterly results were better-than-expected beating revenue estimates by $140 million and earnings by nine cents a share.
 However, it was the retailer’s same-store sales growth (+4.8%) and online revenue growth (+42%) that really stood out for investors.